huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Since I have introduced two ways to detect improperly tagged resources in this tutorial, I would like to help you distinguish between the two, so you know which solution works best for you and how to manage the cost of the option that you choose.

-NOTE: If you choose to use Autotagging, the autotagged resources are EC2 Instances, volumes, snapshots, and Amazon Machine Images (AMIs), as well as RDS instances and S3 buckets>
+NOTE: If you choose to use Autotagging, the autotagged resources are EC2 Instances, volumes, snapshots, and Amazon Machine Images (AMIs), as well as RDS instances and S3 buckets.

 ## Pros and Cons AWS Autotagging and AWS Config Rule: Required tags